So I thought I'd share what I think I know about how Facebook decides what to show you.

 1. Ads.
 FB sells ads, Much of what you see is paid advertising.
 People pay to show you ads.
 Also, on pages of businesses, FB could extract more advertising dollars by only showing it to a few percent and charging money to get it shown more broadly.

 2. Pages and groups.
-FB has special policies around different affinities you've shown by signing up with pages (not of people but of companies an things) and groups.
+FB has special policies around different affinities you've shown by signing up with pages (not of people but of companies and things) and groups.

 3. Look-alikes.
 FB will for many decisions reason that you are behaving and have demographics like some group and will make decisions based not just on your shown preferences but by thinking that you like what other people similar to you (family, friends, look-alike groups) have been shown to like.
 I think they are particularly prone to show you what your friends are seeing since that seems to create a special type of back and forth

 4. Types of posts.
-FB probably does not like posts with links to other sites that leads people to leave FB.
-So they prefer posts with videos that are uploaded to FB, they probably don't much like posts that include links to videos on Youtube.
+FB probably does not like posts with links to other sites that lead people to leave FB.
+So they prefer posts with videos that are uploaded to FB, they probably don't much like posts that include link to videos on Youtube.
+This is probably simple self interest that FB wants to keep people on their platform so they can show you more ads.
 Probably, FB likes original graphics on FB and other internal to FB links.
 Does FB prefer long or short answer posts?
 This is a trick question because of what we know: FB will take its cues on whether to show you graphics or long posts probably based on your personal history of engaging more or less with long posts or with images.
 Again, this is what I think.
 Unlike the big three at the top, I haven't really researched these questions.

 5. Outrageous stuff.
 There is a lot of news about how FB prefers to show you views that are slightly more extreme than yours or the total opposite since both seem to produce a certain type of reaction which results in higher engagement.
 But this is an advanced question that we'll leave aside for now despite it probably being the reason that the world is not getting along and why WWIII is just around the corner.
 It's so FB could make a little more money and incidentally, build a hateful unstable world.
 But let's not get into that now.